Neighbourhoods of Charlottetown: Parkdale

+The former town of Parkdale is located in Central Queens County, borders with the northeast of Downtown and the southwest of Sherwood.

+Parkdale was originally a farming community until November 6, 1958, when it became a city.
+In the year 1973, it was inaugurated as a city and in 1995, merged with Charlottetown.
+Parkdale developed during the 1940s and 1950s into a suburb of the city and was home to several industries served by the railway, as well as hosting the city's harness racing track and exhibition grounds.
+The area is primarily middle class and has smaller homes.

+The neighbourhood is bounded by Mount Edward Road, Belvedere Avenue, Falconwood Drive, Riverside Drive, Park Street and Belmont Street.
+Parkdale Elementary School is the only school located within the former town, though Birchwood Junior High School is located several hundred metres from the former municipal boundary with Charlottetown.

 Sherwood

-The former village of Sherwood is situated in the northeast portion of the city.
-Largely developed in the 1960s and 1970s, the neighbourhood is largely middle class with some homes constructed in the 1980s and 1990s.
-The neighbourhood is roughly delineated by Mount Edward Road, Sherwood Road, Brackley Point Road, Oak Drive, Riverside Drive, Kensington Road, Falconwood Drive and Belvedere Avenue.
-The Charlottetown Airport, along with the Sherwood Industrial Park, is situated on its northern boundary and a retail centre is situated at the junction between Belvedere Avenue, St. Peters Road and Brackley Point Road.
+Sherwood is situated in the northeast portion of the city.
+Sherwood is roughly delineated by Mount Edward Road, Sherwood Road, Brackley Point Road, Oak Drive, Riverside Drive, Kensington Road, Falconwood Drive and Belvedere Avenue.

+The Charlottetown Airport and the Sherwood Industrial Park are situated on its northern boundary, a retail centre is situated at the junction between Belvedere Avenue, St. Peters Road and Brackley Point Road, and Queen Elizabeth Hospital and Hillsborough Hospital is located at Falconwood.

-The neighbourhood was amalgamated into Charlottetown in 1996 and has since been seeing a lot of development.
+The neighbourhood was merged with Charlottetown on April 1, 1995 and has since been seeing a lot of development.
 There are many multi unit apartment buildings being built toward the boundary between Sherwood and East Royalty, as well as single-family homes and duplexes throughout the new developments.
-Schools within walking distance include Stone Park Intermediate School and Sherwood Elementary School.
+Schools within walking distance include Stonepark Intermediate School and Sherwood Elementary School.